-A few weeks ago I shot 35 frames of Film Photography Project RetroChrome 400 Color Slide Film with my Asahi Optical Co.
+A few weeks ago, I shot 35 frames of Film Photography Project RetroChrome 400 35mm Colour Reversal Film with my Asahi Optical Co.
 Pentax Spotmatic II and SMC Takumar 55mm f/2 lens.
 I was anxious to see how the film performed and impatiently captured all the frames on a single day.

 The description from the Darkroom web site: